orancanoren/piegon/README.md

 Espionage provides an interface for encrypted server-client communication.
 It is being built with the purpose of simplifying such interactions.
 It is a multi-threaded server, not an async one thus Espionage is not intended for scalable large networks.

+### Current implementation features

+* Hosts negotiate on a shared key using Diffie-Hellman protocol
+* Further communication is encrypted by AES-128 in CBC mode with the key supplied from DH
+* Communication runs over TCP

 ## Usage

 __Server__